ManyTinyThings/ManyTinyThingsWeb/billiards/many/2_variable_count.markdown

     });
 </script>

-16 balls might be enough for billiards, but 16 tiny particles is hardly enough to make up any big things.
+16 balls might be enough for billiards, but in the real world there are **incredibly many** more than 16 tiny particles.

-Here are a lot more particles.

-Try following the particle you shoot here

-It becomes very hard to

 <script>
 	createSliderHere({
 		initialValue: boxWidth,
 		min: 25, max: 150,
-		minLabel: "16", maxLabel: "A lot",
+		minLabel: "16 particles", maxLabel: "Many",
 		update: function(value)
 		{
 			if (boxWidth != value)